How to wear shapewear if you're new to control lingerie

 Much like other lingerie, shapewear needs to be treated carefully as it is very delicate.
 Incorrect washing can result in shrinkage, snagging or a loss of elasticity, all of which will make your investment purchase redundant.

 Firstly, always check the label first and follow the manufacturer's instructions.
 Most shapewear brands suggest that you hand-wash your shapewear in cold water with a mild detergent or baby shampoo.
-Hand-washing will ensure your shapewear lasts for longer but, sometimes, you can get away with a machine wash— keep it only on a gentle cycle though (like those usually used for cashmere or silk).
+Hand-washing will ensure your shapewear lasts for longer but, sometimes, you can get away with a machine wash, although if you do, keep it only on a gentle cycle though (like those usually used for cashmere or silk), so that it is in there for a shorter amount of time and spins less.
+You will also want it on a relatively cool wash to help avoid shrinkage.

 If you are popping your shapewear in the machine, we suggest you put it in a protective delicates bag first.
 And keep them separate from bras, as their hooks and clasps can get caught on the delicate fabric and cause tears.
 If your shapewear has any hooks, make sure to do up fastenings before putting in the lingerie bag to ensure it doesn't catch on itself in the process.

-Also, whatever you do, don’t put your shapewear into the dryer; air dry it to preserve the fabric’s elasticity.
+Although we can't stress enough, how as a general rule, hand washing is always preferable.
+Whatever you do though, don’t put your shapewear into the dryer; air dry it to preserve the fabric’s elasticity and size.

 When should I wear shapewear?